inko-lang/inko/docs/source/getting-started/control-flow.md

 ## try

-`try` takes an expression of which the type is either `std.result.Result` or `std.option.Option`, and unwraps it.
+`try` takes an expression of which the type is either `std.result.Result` or `std.option.Option`, and gets it.
 If the value is a `Result.Error` or an `Option.None`, the value is returned as-is.

 Consider this example of using `try` with an `Option` value: